 Lindisfarne Mead tastings

-The best part of visiting St Aidan’s winery is attending one of their sample sessions that they hold regularly throughout the day.
+The best part of visiting St Aidan’s winery is attending one of the sample sessions that they hold regularly throughout the day.

 As well as the obvious draw of trying the mead, these sample sessions are really informative!

 They take you through the history of mead as a drink and how mead came to be made on the island.
 Plus, what goes into this honey wine.

 Lindisfarne Mead is predominantly made with white grapes, honey, herbs, and the natural water from an artesian well on the island.
 This is fortified with fine spirits!

 It can be enjoyed chilled with ice, or heated to make more of a mulled wine.
 You can cook with it, have it in cocktails plus it’s a great drink in whatever season.